 What is self-service signup for Azure Active Directory?

-This article explains self-service signup and how to support it in Azure Active Directory (Azure AD).
-If you want to take over a domain name from an unmanaged Azure AD tenant, see Take over an unmanaged directory as administrator.
+This article explains how to use self-service signup to populate an organization in Azure Active Directory (Azure AD).
+If you want to take over a domain name from an unmanaged Azure AD organization, see Take over an unmanaged directory as administrator.

 Why use self-service signup?